charite-uwatwembi/Codewars_Katas/README.md

-have been recently working on various javascript codewars katas for some time.😊
+I have been recently working on various javascript codewars katas for some time.😊